sendbird-graveyard/migrating-from-pusher-chatkit/README.md

 - Export your data from Pusher.
 This data should consist of users, channels and messages.
 - [Sign up for SendBird](https://dashboard.sendbird.com/auth/signup) and create your SendBird applications.
   We recommend creating two applications: one test/development application and one production application.
 SendBird can perform a dry run of your migration data into your test/development application prior to migration into your production application so you can verify the data import.
 When choosing a server region for your applications, select the region that is the closest to your end-users.
 - Share your data import with SendBird.
-To get started, contact us at support@sendbird.com
+To get started, [fill out this form here](https://get.sendbird.com/pusher-migration.html).

 ### 2. Convert Pusher to SendBird